-Network Calculus provides theory and software tools for computing such bounds and for understanding operation of regulators, dampers, resequencing buffers or packet elimination functions.
+Network Calculus provides a rigorous theory and software tools for computing such bounds and for understanding operation of regulators, dampers, re-sequencing buffers or packet elimination functions.

 Clock non-idealities can easily be incorporated.
-Regulators are dramatically affected, other systems not.
+Regulators and dampers are affected, other systems not.